 Jeff: Amidst the chaos, Amy lost her phone.
 And I had been working all day up to this point, so I left my phone in my car.
 When I checked my phone, I had multiple missed calls from our neighbors and a cryptic voicemail about Elliott being in an accident.
 I panicked and was overcome with worry.
 I was able to reach Amy at the hospital after a while, and she told me that Elliott’s care team was able to get a pulse and that she had regained consciousness a couple of times.
 It wasn’t much, but it was a bit of hope.

 I frantically tried to find a quick way back to Atlanta.
 My dad and I were able to get on a plane, and I boarded the plane while holding onto that shred of hope.
 Without contact for the duration of the flight, I landed in Atlanta and was met by friends and neighbors who told me to call Amy.
 My wife had to tell me the gut-wrenching, earth-shattering news that our girl had not survived.
 And the next day we shared the news with John.

 The day our daughter drowned—surrounded by people, with the confidence of multiple summers’ swim lessons—has shifted the course of our entire lives.
-We now have a nearly 12-year-old son.
+We now have a teenage son.
 The things we never had to worry about before are the things that keep us up at night.
 We used to worry about work, but now we worry that anything that can go wrong will, and we’re constantly on edge.